Can I access IHC?

 Who can refer a family?

-The IHC Support Agency will require notification of the relationship to the family of the referrer and permissions to provide the information required to assess suitability.
+The IHC Support Agency will require notification of the relationship to the family of the referrer and permissions to provide the information required to assess eligibility.
 An application form is available on the website for completion.

 What is the difference between the IHC Support Agency and IHC Service Provider?

-IHC Support Agencies will match suitable families to approved services (services approved for the Child Care Subsidy as IHC Services under the family assistance law) and recommend to the department the number of places to be allocated to each service.
+IHC Support Agencies will match eligible families to approved services (services approved for the Child Care Subsidy as IHC Services under the family assistance law) and recommend to the department the number of places to be allocated to each service.
 The department will take into account these recommendations in allocating IHC places to services.

 IHC Services will be responsible for the actual service delivery.
 Broadly, this will involve engaging a qualified educator, undertaking home inspections, monitoring service delivery and undertaking Child Care Subsidy related activities such as submission of child care attendance records and making Additional Child Care Subsidy claims.